marcosfvilaboa/Compilers/README.md

 # Implementation of a Compiler in JLex and CUP

-Created as a practice to University Degree (UOC)
+Created as a practice of University Degree (UOC)

 Three fase development of a JLex and CUP compiler: